 SQL Server Reporting Services (SSRS) provides a set of on-premises tools and services that create, deploy, and manage mobile and paginated reports.

 Create, deploy, and manage mobile and paginated reports

-For SQL Server 2016, Reporting Services offers an updated suite of products:
+SQL Server Reporting Services offers an updated suite of products: